 This Page Optimization tool is a pick of the bunch.
 When your content is compelling and designed around keywords, you’re on your way to rankings.

 Optimise your rankings and on-page SEO with this simple checklist tool to score and improve your content’s visibility for specific keywords and topics.
 To start the process of optimising a page for higher rankings, enter a keyword and page URL.
-This spells out precisely the changes you need to make and you can use the ‘Track & Monitor’ tab to track progress over time.
+This spells out precisely the changes you need to make on web pages and you can use the ‘Track & Monitor’ tab to track progress over time.

 There’s not a lot more to say here, other than its beauty and effectiveness is in its simplicity.